Decay dynamics of $N\to \ell \pi $ and $N\to \ell \gamma$: Numerical results

-In Fig. \ref{Tree}, we present constraints on the product of the Yukawas in Eq. (\ref{Cptree}) and the mass of a scalar leptoquark.
-We assume that the product of Yukawas is not larger than the perturbativity limit.
-The proton decay allows a higher mass of the leptoquark than the constraint from the radiative decay mode.
-The same statement holds for the box diagrams with $\tilde S_{1}$ and $S_{3}^{4/3}$, but the mass of both leptoquarks is for a factor of $100$ or $10$ smaller than in the case of a tree-level transition.
+The experimental bounds on the nucleon radiative decay widths are poor compared to the decay widths of $N \to \ell \pi$ modes.
+The same statement holds for the box diagrams with $\tilde S_{1}$, $S_{3}^{4/3}$, and $S_{3}^{-2/3}$, but the mass of both leptoquarks is for a factor of $100$ or $10$ smaller than in the case of a tree-level transition.